The plant-based food industry is evolving

 About SPINS

-SPINS connects shopper values to product innovation by combining POS data across the conventional, eCommerce, and natural channels with deep product knowledge.
+SPINS connects shopper values to product innovation by combining POS data across conventional, eCommerce, and natural channels with deep product knowledge.
 By translating product data into attributes, we ensure retailers, brands, and their partners know just as much about the products they create, stock, and sell as the shoppers that buy them.
 These attributes create a common language that promotes collaboration and growth across the ecosystem.

 Emmai headshot modified